 Kitcharee: After rice water and soup, your practitioner will let you know when you will graduate to a diet of basmati rice with split mung beans or lentils (kitchari) and vegetables like dandelion greens, sweet potatoes and beets.
 Consume morning, midday and evening or when hungry.

-– Snehana: This is a process of inner oleation where a tablespoon of ghee is taken in increased amounts daily.
-This prepares and nourishes the tissues.
+This is a process of inner oleation where tablespoons of ghee is taken in increased amounts daily.
+This prepares and nourishes the tissues and prepares the body for purgation.
 During this preparation stage, you will take increased amounts of melted ghee every day.
 Start with one tablespoon and increase by one tablespoon daily.
 Do this for up to 7 days as prescribed by your practitioner.
 You may take the ghee with the light diet that has been prescribed to you.
 Eat or drink the ghee slowly especially if you are not used to consuming large amounts of fats.

-– Svedna: Svedna is the use of steam to liquefy ama (toxins) and open up the channels in the body.
+Svedna is a type of fomentation that uses steam to open up the channels in the body and liquify ama (toxins).
 This will be done with the use of a steam tent followed by outer snehana or abhyanga massage with oil.
+Doing this allows the toxins (ama) within the body to move towards the body’s purgatory channels so that they can be easily eliminated during the cleanse.
 You will meet with your practitioner several times during your cleanse for this treatment.

 Stage 2: Panchakarma (Five actions)